A great way to see the city from a completely different but spectacular perspective is to take a trip on one of Vancouver’s harbour cruise boats.

 Departing from Coal Harbour near the end of Denman Street, there are a variety of boats and tour options to choose from.

 Harbour Cruises from Coal Harbour

 Different companies offer a range of cruise options in English Bay, around Burrard Inlet or even up Indian Arm towards Deep Cove on the North Shore and beyond.
-Sunset dinner cruises run from May to Mid-October and cost around $80 per person.
-One-hour narrated tours of Burrard Inlet cost about $30 and depart daily from the end of April until the end of September.
+Sunset dinner cruises run from May to Mid-October.
+They typically cost around $80 per person.
+One-hour narrated tours of Burrard Inlet cost about $30 and depart daily from the beginning of May until the end of September.

 Taking a boat cruise is an excellent way to enjoy the city, and the deck of a boat on a sunny day is one of Vancouver’s best places from which to take photos and admire the views.